 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-Etravirine should not be taken by anyone who is allergic to etravirine or to any of the ingredients of the medication.
+Do not take this medication if you are allergic to etravirine or any ingredients of the medication.

 What side effects are possible with this medication?